Sacred Scriptures Bethel Edition: Use

-The KJV presented a problem in that, as pointed out by Bible scholars, there are numerous errors in the text.
-During the late 19th century and on to the early 20th century, a number of notable Bible translations came about which were more accurate than their predecessor, the KJV.
+The KJV presented a problem in that as pointed out by Bible scholars, there are numerous errors in the text.
+During the late 19th century and into the early 20th century, a number of notable Bible translations came about which were more accurate than their predecessor, the KJV.
 These include the American Standard Version, the New International Version and the New American Standard Bible.
 The year 1966 saw the significant progressive step of a Bible produced by the Roman Catholic Church, the Jerusalem Bible.
 In their effort to be literal with their translation they retained the Sacred Name Yahweh in the Old Testament texts, but as a limited Sacred Name Bible did not include it in the New Testament texts.
 Other limited Sacred Name Bibles were produced such as the Anchor Bible, but none which seamlessly retained Yahweh (or indeed Yahshua) throughout the texts.
 This was one of the main reasons why the Sacred Scriptures Bethel Edition came in to being.

 Based on the ASV

-As Meyer studied Hebrew and Greek and the original texts, Meyer came to believe that most false doctrines found in modern religious teaching originated from the translation of the text into modern language, not in the original texts.
-For example, the SSBE does not use the term "cross" in reference to the death fixture used on the Messiah, but rather stake or pole.
-Meyer chose the ASV as a basis for the SSBE translation as Meyer noticed that professors would often comment that the English language that would provide the best approximation of the original text was the American Standard Version.
+As Meyer studied Hebrew and Greek and the original texts, Meyer came to believe that most false doctrines found in modern religious teaching originated from the translation of the text into modern language, not from the original texts.
+For example, the SSBE does not use the term "cross" but rather "stake" or "pole" in reference to the death fixture used on the Messiah because in the underlying text, the term stauros or xulon is used, which does not mean a cross but rather an upright stake.
+As a basis for the SSBE translation, Meyer chose the ASV as a basis, as he noticed that professors would often comment that it was the English translation that would provide the best approximation of the original.
 Meyer wrote in the preface of the Sacred Scriptures Bethel Edition: